Jonathan Goldstein (filmmaker): Career

 Goldstein and Daley directed the 2018 black comedy Game Night, based on a screenplay by Mark Perez which they rewrote.
 The film, starring Jason Bateman and Rachel McAdams, "earned a raft of glowing reviews for its whip-smart script, energetic performances, and deliberate avoidance of modern comedy's ubiquitous tropes," and grossed $117 million at the worldwide box office, versus a $37 million budget.
 While they did not receive screenwriter credit, they later said they rewrote "almost all of the original script's dialogue, totally overhauled the characters — most notably a creepy cop portrayed by Jesse Plemons — and comprehensively reworked the original script's third act."

 In 2018, it was announced that the filmmaking duo would direct a film adaptation of DC Comics' The Flash for the DC Extended Universe, but it was announced in July that they have left the project.
 Despite this, both Goldstein and Daley received story by credit alongside Joby Harold.

 In 2019, it was announced that Goldstein and Daley were in talks be directing the reboot of Dungeons & Dragons: Honor Among Thieves (2023).
 In January 2020, it was announced that, in addition to directing, they would be writing a new draft of the screenplay.
 As of May 11, 2023, Dungeons & Dragons: Honor Among Thieves has grossed $91.4 million in the United States and Canada, and $111.6 million in other territories, for a worldwide total of $203 million.

+Goldstein and Daley wrote and directed the 2026 action comedy Mayday, an original feature for Skydance and Apple that stars Ryan Reynolds and Kenneth Branagh.